-Remote helps businesses avoid classification troubles with an employer of record solution that guarantees full compliance with all UK labor laws.
+Remote helps businesses avoid classification troubles with an employer of record (EOR) solution that guarantees full compliance with all UK labor laws.
+More on that later.

 Employers are required to pay employees for holiday leave but are not required to pay overtime for employees who choose to work on holidays.
 To attract top talent, many employers choose to offer more than the minimum 28 days.

 Employees in the UK may only roll over a maximum of eight PTO days per year in most circumstances.
 Employees forced to take another kind of leave (such as long-term sick leave) may roll over up to 20 days.

 Employers are required to pay out unused PTO if an employee leaves during the middle of the year, up to the amount the employee has accrued during the current year.

 International businesses with UK workers can offer unlimited PTO, but they must ensure their employees take enough time off.
 Employers who do not track PTO for workers in their home country must track PTO for workers in the UK to remain compliant with UK law.

 UK employees may miss up to one week of work without needing to provide a doctor’s note, also called a “fit note.”
 After one week, however, the sick employee must provide the employer with a document from a doctor verifying the illness.